mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _test_operations:

-- ``operations``: Required array of documents.
+- ``operations``: Required array of one or more `operation`_ objects.
 List of operations to be executed for the test case.

-  The array should contain at least one document.
-The structure of each document is defined in `operation`_.

 .. _test_expectedEvents:

-- ``expectedEvents``: Optional array of documents.
-Each document will specify a client entity and a list of events that are expected to be observed (in that order) on that client while executing `operations <test_operations_>`_.
+- ``expectedEvents``: Optional array of one or more `expectedEventsForClient`_ objects.
+For one or more clients, a list of events that are expected to be observed in a particular order.

-  If a driver only supports configuring event listeners globally (for all clients), the test runner SHOULD associate each observed event with a client in order to perform these assertions.
+  If a driver only supports configuring event listeners globally (for all clients), the test runner SHOULD associate each observed event with a client in in order to perform these assertions.

   Test files SHOULD NOT expect events from multiple specs (e.g. command monitoring *and* SDAM events) for a single client.
 See `Mixing event types in observeEvents and expectedEvents`_ for more information.

-  The array should contain at least one document.
-The structure of each document is as follows:

-  - ``client``: Required string.
-Client entity on which the events are expected to be observed.
-See `commonOptions_client`_.

-  - ``events``: Required array of documents.
-List of events, which are expected to be observed (in this order) on the corresponding client while executing `operations`_.
-If the array is empty, the test runner MUST assert that no events were observed on the client (excluding ignored events).

-    The structure of each document is defined in `expectedEvent`_.

 .. _test_outcome: